Growing Beets: How To Get Big Beetroot Harvests

 Beets come in three basic color ranges: golden, white, or red.

 By and large, the majority of beet roots are red to purplish-red in coloration.
-Rich in the natural compound betanin, these are used for dyes and food coloring as well as eating.
+Rich in the natural compound betanin, people grow beets of this kind for dyes and food coloring as well as for eating.

 Most of the red beet varieties have a bit of red or purple extending up the stem.
 A few even have purple veins in the leaves.